relseykichards/final-project/README.md

 ### Our Machine Learning Models:

 We created a CatBoostRegressor model with 1000 iterations to predict the wine price.
 We created a neural network to predict wine type based on province of origin.
 It was based on the top 10 provinces that we one-hot-encoded.
 Our most successful model was predicting wine type using pycaret classification.
 We had several versions of this model.
 The first version predicted wine type using the text description from the data set.
 The second version of the model built on the first by adding province.
 The third version of the model included description, province, and designation.
 All three models yieled over 90% accuracy.
+Screenshots of the results of our model are in our presentation.
+The link for the presentation can be found below.

 ### Links to Data/Tableau Report/Presentation Slides: